Healthcare and Interoperability

 What is EHR (Electronic Health Record) in Healthcare?

-Request A QuoteStart Faxing NowElectronic Health Records (EHR) have transformed the healthcare landscape by moving patient information from paper charts to a digital format.
+Request A QuoteStart Faxing for Only $9.50Electronic Health Records (EHR) have transformed the healthcare landscape by moving patient information from paper charts to a digital format.

 What is EHR?